 There are certain words that are best left out of your working vocabulary if you want to be perceived as competent.
 Don’t apologise if you haven’t got anything to be sorry for, don’t use words such as ‘I think’, if you know, say you know.
 Be certain in yourself and your capabilities.
 Use your vocabulary as another means to show your competency.

-Finally, good luck and hopefully 2020 is a prosperous year for you!
+Finally, good luck and hopefully the new year is prosperous!